ray-cast/ray-mmd/Materials/README.md

-this allows you to use different type to access the different texture of the normal map, see the `NORMAL_MAP_TYPE` for more information, in order to calculate the light in the real-time, All input models must have the normals else will result a problem with the white edge, that looks like some white edges on your model, so you can put the scene in the `PMXEditor` and check the scene that all `normals` are not `zero-length` (XYZ are same equal to zero) to be used for model.
+this allows you to use different type to access the different texture of the normal map, see the `NORMAL_MAP_TYPE` for more information, in order to calculate the light in the real-time, All input models must have the normals else will result a problem with the white edge, that looks like some white edges on your model, so you can put the scene in the `PMXEditor` and check the scene that all `normals` are not `zero-length` (XYZ are the same equal to zero) to be used for model.

 * ##### NORMAL_MAP_FROM (see [ALBEDO_MAP_FROM](#ALBEDO_MAP_FROM))
 * ##### NORMAL_MAP_TYPE